 Brave as a Mantis

 Tōrō Yama or the Mantis Float refers to a Chinese proverb.
 It relates that, though a mantis is not strong enough to stop an oxcart, it may be brash enough to give it a try.

-This float was destroyed by the great 1864 fire, and reintroduced in 1981.
-Remarkably, the oxcart and mantis survived and were preserved, and a master artisan was available to get it in working order and operate it during the festival.
+Tōrō Yama was destroyed by the great 1864 fire, and reintroduced in 1981.
+Remarkably, its mantis and oxcart survived and were preserved from the early 1800s, and a master artisan was available to get it in working order and operate it during the festival.
 The mantis’ mechanization must have been a wonder in centuries past.
 Tamaya Shōbei IX travels from Nagoya each year to manipulate the mantis, a type of automata called karakuri ningyō.

-All four main tapestries are contemporary works by the famous yūzen dyeing artist and Living National Treasure, Tokio Hata.
+All four of Tōrō Yama’s main tapestries are contemporary works by the famous yūzen dyeing artist and Living National Treasure, Tokio Hata.
 Kyoto is famed for this difficult and subtle dyeing technique.